Is extra care right for you or your parent?

 However, it might be that an alternative service can help instead of extra care.
 For example:

-Help with cleaning
+Getting help with cleaning

 If cleaning is becoming more than a chore think about particular tasks that they are struggling with.
 Is it vacuuming, mopping the floors, dusting, taking out the rubbish or making and changing the bed?
 Thinking about things specifically will help when you want to work out the cost and timings of employing a cleaner.

-Support with shopping
+Getting support with shopping

 If it is getting help with shopping, most supermarkets allow you shop online and deliver for a small charge.
 However, many people like to go out to the shops, which has shown beneficial in reducing loneliness and keeping mobile.